DsWagon/DsWagon/README.md

 I'm excited to introduce my journey and passions through my GitHub profile.
 Having taught history and geography for many years, I developed a deep love for understanding past events and their impact on our modern world.
 However, ever since I was a child, I've also been drawn to the realm of coding and technology.

-Today, I'm actively seeking an opportunity as a Junior Developer.
 <h3 align="center">Today, I'm actively seeking an opportunity as a Junior Developer.r</h3>

 Feel free to explore my GitHub projects to get a glimpse of my skills in action.
 I'm open to collaboration, advice, and opportunities that will allow me to continue growing as a developer.